finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PortfolioGroupsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PortfolioGroupsApi>();
             var scope = "scope_example";  // string | The scope that the portfolio group will be created in. var createPortfolioGroupRequest = new CreatePortfolioGroupRequest?(); // CreatePortfolioGroupRequest? | The definition and details of the portfolio group. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PortfolioGroup result = apiInstance.CreatePortfolioGroup(scope, createPortfolioGroupRequest, opts: opts);

                 // CreatePortfolioGroup: Create portfolio group
                 PortfolioGroup result = apiInstance.CreatePortfolioGroup(scope, createPortfolioGroupRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));